 If the drug or alcohol intervention succeeds

-If the intervention succeeds, this means that the subject has agreed to get treatment, consistent with the proposed treatment plan.
+If the intervention succeeds, this means that the person has agreed to get treatment, consistent with the proposed treatment plan.
 With adequate preparation, and the help of a professional interventionist, the majority of interventions will end with success.
 Therefore, you should be prepared to immediately take the next steps and get the person into treatment as quickly and efficiently as possible.
-As described in the last section of Step 4, before the intervention, you should preemptively make tentative arrangements to get the subject admitted to your chosen treatment program, as well as travel arrangements, if applicable.
+As described in the last section of Step 4, before the intervention, you should preemptively make tentative arrangements to get the person admitted to your chosen treatment program, as well as travel arrangements, if applicable.

 Expect intense reactions and plan your responses

-- Subject starts shouting or screaming
+- Shouting or screaming

-- Subject tries to leave
+- Trying to leave